Gilgamech/website/www/2021/October.md

 ### Princess Zara Omenuko

 - 32 yo human fighter, blind since birth, but didn't let that hold her back from her love of fighting.
-5'8" 160 lbs
+5'8' 160 lbs
 - Princess from a jungle land far to the southeast.
 - Her royal parents brought in an old gladiator who had since gone blind, to train her.
 - But Blind Fighting never made sense, and she became very good at charging or flailing towards voices, foot scrapes, crunched branches and leaves, or other humanoid sounds.
 - Prefers blindly charging opponents with her shield, constantly doing shield bash.
 Uses double maces (2 foot long) as backup, flailing wildly.
-(She rolls a 1d4 "subtraction dice" to negate her To HIt role.)
+(She rolls a 1d4 'subtraction dice' to negate her To HIt role.)
 - Has a hemispherical (140 degree) enchanted shield that has an intertial dampner in it, so she doesn't really feel the impact of what she hit - the shield just kinda stops moving forward and her with it.
 - Charging blind means she fights almost like a barbarian, with move bonus, but without the long recovery.